jeff-nasseri/Avesta/doc/QuickStartOnWebApi/QuckStartOnWebAPI.md

 }
 ```

-* Tips : We strogly suggest extend each entity of your application in your datalayer from 'AvestaData.Model.BaseEntity'
+* Tips : you must extend each entity of your application in your datalayer from 'AvestaData.Model.BaseEntity'

-Then create a file with AppDbContext.cs and then insert code below to it.
+Then create a file with AppDbContext.cs and then insert below code to it.
 ```csharp
 using Avesta.Data.Context;
 using AvestaWebAPI.Model;